HelleBenjamin/Sandboxia2D/README.md

 # Sandboxia2D

 Sandboxia is a sandbox game written in C++ using OpenGL.
 It is designed to be a simple sandbox game that is easy to run on older machines.
 The game is still in early development.
-OpenGL 3.3 will be supported in the future after the game's core development is complete.
+The render engine was upgraded to OpenGL 3.0.
+The 'Legacy' render engine is still included for backwards compatibility.

 ## Features
 - Bugs may be present
 - 2D World
-- OpenGL 2.1
+- OpenGL 3.0
+- VSYNC

 ## How to play